-UK invests £160m for education in Lebanon
+UK invests £160 million for education in Lebanon

 Secretary of State for International Development Priti Patel is the first British Cabinet Minister to visit Lebanon since the new Lebanese government took office.